EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

     </tr>
   </tbody>
 </table>
-After 3 rounds of VIF calculation, variables <b>x, z, and y</b> are left out of model. x and z had the highest variance inflation on their respective rounds, and the variable <b>carat</b> provides more information than y by itself so we're including carat into the model rather than y.<br><br>
+After 3 rounds of VIF calculation, variables <b>x, z, and y</b> are left out of model. x and z had the highest variance inflation on their respective rounds, and the variable <b>carat</b> provides more information than y by itself so we're keeping carat in the dataset instead of y.<br><br>
 Final collinearity table looks like this:
 <table>
   <thead>